Understanding Work-Life Balance in Hong Kong

-It’s a slap in the face to employers who fail to promote work-life balance in Hong Kong, making some companies less attractive to jobseekers (especially the younger generation) who aim to balance work and life outside work.
+It is a slap in the face to employers who fail to promote work-life balance in Hong Kong, making some companies less attractive to job seekers (especially the younger generation) who aim to balance work and life outside work.
 Although some companies offer more non-monetary perks at the office such as yoga sessions, free food and office entertainment, the dreaded extended time at the office could create suspicion that having such perks in the office are meant to keep workers from leaving workplace at desired time, and distract them from fulfilling their jobs.

 In fairness to employers, some of whom have implemented employee-friendly terms, though often not reflecting on employment contracts.
 For example, workers are given more flexibility and autonomy to do their jobs.
-For example, allowing workers to come in earlier to avoid the deluge of public transport passengers withn the 8am to 9:30am timeframe won’t make them feel guilty leaving office by 6pm, even if means joining a huge number of commuters on their way home by bus or MTR.
+For example, allowing workers to come in earlier to avoid the deluge of public transport passengers within the 8am to 9:30am timeframe won’t make them feel guilty leaving office by 6pm, even if it means joining a huge number of fellow passengers on their way home by public transport.